 - Confirming ownership.

-One of the biggest mistakes is signing contracts without having secured a mortgage.
+One of the biggest mistakes is signing contracts without a mortgage in place.

-Even if the bank pre-approves a transaction, that does not guarantee:
+Even if the bank provisionally approves a transaction, this is no guarantee of:

 - Final approval.